AezenBot/packages/packages/utilities/duration/README.md

 - Lightweight and easy-to-use.

 ## ✅ Usage of the Module
+This module is used to convert milleseconds into a human-readable string, and vice versa.
 Here's an example of how you can use the [duration](https://www.npmjs.com/package/@kyrobot/duration) module of Kyro.

 ### Prerequisites
 - **Knowledge:** You must know how to use JavaScript, or how to code in general.
 It is unlikely that you will get help from using this module by making a new issue.